noahgibbs/pixiurge/WRITING_A_GAME.md

 But right now, there aren't many good examples out there.
 So you probably want to read the documentation, mostly.

+### Parts of Everything

+There are a lot of things you can do.
+You won't need to do all of them for most games.

+Want to make a new *kind* of thing display?
+First, make sure you know what the old ones are -- sometimes you can just use an existing thing to do what you want.
+But if not, you'll need to learn how to add a message to Pixiurge's protocol, and write some PIXI.js code to display your new thing.

+Want to make things *act* a new way?
+Learn about Demiurge, the simulation library.
+And learn about Ruby if it's new to you.
+Something like "Learn Ruby the Hard Way" or the Pickaxe Book could help you figure out Ruby solidly.

+For almost anything, you'll need to find or make some assets - pictures, sounds, maps.
+So it's worth picking up the Tiled map editor and doing some browsing of OpenGameArt.org.
+Maybe you can find something close to what you want and modify it from there?
+I like the Aseprite editor for making sprites and animations, but there are lots of good ones.
+Photoshop is the gold standard here, but it's not especially cheap if you're not a professional.

+### The Interface

+It's a good idea to make a new Pixiurge app and then just look up the pieces of it in the API documentation.
+That will show you a bunch of things you could do.
+Keep in mind that along with classes and methods, there are things like Protocol messages, Notifications and Intentions.
+The CONCEPT documentation for both Pixiurge and Demiurge can help a bit with knowing what all the pieces are.

+It's not a bad idea to look through the Pixiurge or Demiurge source code.
+There's not a huge amount of it, and it will definitely show you what you can do.
+Also, you may need to add something to Pixiurge...
+Don't be afraid to jump in with a pull request, or even to fork your own separate version of Pixiurge for your own game.

 ## Philosophical Advice